jordanspooner/haskell-web-crawler/Readme.md

 * `--make Main.hs` will build the Haskell program `Main.hs`, automatically figuring out any dependencies.
 * `-threaded` uses the threaded runtime (allowing the program to run with multiple threads).
 * `-rtsopts` allows us to change some of the options for the runtime system.

+### Troubleshooting

+If you are getting compiler errors, try the following fix:

+* First recreate the cabal package.
+You can use `cabal init` to do this.
+Just choosing the defaults on every stage should be fine.
+* Then reinstall the dependencies using `cabal install --only-dependencies --reinstall`.

+If you're still getting errors, raise an issue and I'll have a look into it!

 ## Usage